 The state of the market: Australian M&A in changing times

-According to Mergermarket data, Australian M&A deal volume dropped 29% in the first half of 2022, reflecting the increased uncertainty in the financial markets.
+According to Mergermarket data, Australian M&A deal volume in 2022 dropped 52%, falling to AU$140bn from AU$289bn in 2021; reflecting the increased uncertainty in the financial markets.
 Following a bumper year for M&A activity in the region, increasingly volatile geopolitical and economic conditions, including higher interest rates and inflation, has meant that deals have been harder to complete, and the IPO window effectively shut.
 With this changing environment, a correction is expected to follow.
 Our panel of seasoned M&A experts will discuss dealmaking in the year ahead and offer their top tips to navigate choppy waters.

 - How will macroeconomic factors, including interest rate volatility, supply chain issues and inflation impact corporate activity in the region?